beagle1998/TeeTime/readme.txt

-Discord Bot to auto reserve golf sessions
+Discord Bot to auto reserve golf sessions using discord api, heroku, selenium, etc.

 git add .
 git commit -m "Going to push to Heroku and Git"